m4b/scroll/README.md

 Please see the official documentation, or a simple [example](examples/data_ctx.rs) for more.

 # Contributing

-There are several open issues right now which I'd like clarified/closed before releasing on crates.io.
-Keep in mind, the primary use case is an immutable byte parser/reader, which `Pread` implements, and which I want backwards compability at this point.

-In fact, if you look at the tests, most of them actually are just testing the APIs remain unbroken (still compiling), which is very easy to do with something this generic.

-However, I believe there are some really interesting ideas to pursue, particularly in terms of the more generic contexts that scroll allows.

 Any ideas, thoughts, or contributions are welcome!